top of page

 Seminar on Contributing to Theory Progress

-(1) How do I make a scholarly contribution?
+(1) How do I make a contribution?

 You can access the recorded lecture here and my follow-up reflection on the relevance of the concept of truth here.